damieng/BBCMicroTools/gosdcsth-bash/readme!.txt

 in 'dataout', and the script will not refer to them.

-You can now simply 'cd' to the 'dataout' directory and run script.disk and/or script.tape through GoSDCio.mac (refer to GoSDCio's documentation for further info).
-E.g. if your flash card appears to the system as drive J, typing :
+You can now simply 'cd' to the 'dataout' directory and run script.disk and/or script.tape through GoSDCio (refer to GoSDCio's documentation for further info).
+To identify your flash drive location on Mac OS type: diskutil -list

+E.g. if your flash card appears to the system as drive /dev/disk1, type:

-GoSDCio.mac -dJ -f script.disk script.tape
+GoSDCio -d/dev/disk1 -f script.disk script.tape

 will add all the disks and tapes to the flash card.
 Omit either script if appropriate.